Give your living room an autumn style refresh

 Working with her colour scheme, Amanda started her refresh with painting the walls pink and updating the sofa cover in grey.
 If you’re not quite ready to bring out the paintbrushes though, her advice is to use textiles to bring your colour scheme alive.

 “Textiles are always a softener to a room, I love to work with textiles, they’re so easy to change for each season or if you just got tired of a colour.”

-Working with textiles, Amanda added a rug, blanket, cushions and curtains to give the room its look.
+Working with textiles, Amanda added a rug, blankets, cushions and curtains to give the room its look.
 The other added bonus of course is that rugs and curtains mean it’s easier to keep your home’s warmth indoors, and cosy nights on the sofa aren’t complete without some blankets and throws.

 Building on the textile base, Amanda’s next step is to add lighting.